 Once TLS has authenticated the server, your browser and our server will create an individual symmetric key.
 This key will allow our server to communicate with your browser through encrypted transmissions of data.
 The symmetric key is valid for a single use only.
 If you log out and log in again at another time, the server and your browser will create a new unique symmetric key.

 With all data between our server and your browser scrambled, no outside party can understand our communications, though it is still possible to intercept a message.
-To verify that a message has not been tampered with, SSL uses a message authentication code (MAC).
+To verify that a message has not been tampered with, TLS uses a Message Authentication Code (MAC).
 A MAC is a piece of data that is derived using pieces of the symmetric key and the message itself.
 Your browser will always check the MAC before decoding a message from our server.
-If the message from our server is not authentic, the MAC will not compute correctly and your browser will alert you of a possible security breach.
-The chances of someone encrypting a message and providing a correct MAC are next to impossible, about 1 in 18,000,000,000,000,000,000 using 128-bit encryption.
+If the message from our server is not authentic, the MAC will not compute correctly, and your browser will alert you of a possible security breach.
+The chances of someone decrypting and re-encrypting a message and providing a correct MAC are next to impossible using the latest encryption.